Viewer Rating

 This classic 1932 film features a cast that is entirely traditional for its era, without any intentional diversity-driven casting choices.
 The narrative focuses on the personal dramas of its characters and does not include any explicit critique of traditional identities or incorporate DEI themes.

-The film "Grand Hotel" (1932) does not feature any explicitly identifiable LGBTQ+ characters or themes within its narrative.
-While some modern interpretations might suggest subtext, there is no direct depiction or overt exploration of queer identity or relationships according to the provided rubric.
+The film "Grand Hotel" (1932) does not feature any explicitly identifiable LGBTQ+ characters or themes.
+While some modern interpretations might find subtext, the narrative does not overtly depict or center queer identities, thus precluding an evaluation of its portrayal based on the provided framework.

 The movie does not contain any action or adventure elements.